homeflow/homeflow.github.io/_posts/property-results/2015-04-24-infinite-scroll-options.md

 <br>
 **Load more on click**

-If you would prefer to load results on a button press, as the config below:
+If you would prefer to load results on a button press, add the config below:

 {% highlight javascript %}
 {% raw %}